srackham/drake/README.md

     since the task was last executed successfully.

-- A file is considered to have changed if it's current modification time or size no longer matches those recorded immediately after the task had last executed successfully.
+- A file is considered to have changed if it's current modification time or size no longer matches those recorded immediately after the task last executed successfully.

-- Before exiting Drake saves the target and prerequisite file properties of tasks that have successfully executed:
+- Before exiting Drake saves the target and prerequisite file properties of the tasks that successfully executed:

   * File properties are saved to a file named `.drake.cache.json` in the drakefile execution directory (this file path can be changed using the Drake `--cache` command-line option).
   * Task target and prerequisite file properties are recorded immediately after successful task execution (if a task fails its properties are not updated).
   * A cache file will not be created until at least one file task has successfully executed.

 ### Asynchronous task actions
 Normally you will want tasks to execute sequentially i.e. the next